home-assistant/companion.home-assistant/docs/notifications/sounds.md

 1. In the Home Assistant companion app, open the App Configuration page from the sidebar.
 2. Under Settings, tap Notifications and then Sounds.
-3. Tap System and then "Import system sounds".
+3. Tap the "System" tab and then "Import system sounds".
 4. After a few seconds you should be informed the files have been successfully imported.
 5. Restart your device.
 6.  iOS sounds can now be used.
 You can view a the App Configuration page under Notifications and then Sounds and System.

-<details><summary>For a full list of sounds iOS sounds imported from iOS, click here.</summary>
+<details><summary>For a full list of sounds imported from iOS, click here.</summary>
 This list is representative for iOS 12, the actual list of imported sounds may vary depending on the configuration of your device and iOS version.
 <p>